Boko, Kamrup: Culture

 Boko's cultural tradition is known mainly for the Bogai festival, which began in honor of a King Bogai who ruled the area.
 People visit Boko during this event, because it is the only one of its kind in the region and is the biggest festival held in the South Kamrup area.

 Boko is also home to the Suwori (সুঁৱৰি) festival, which has been celebrated in the town for almost a century.
 This festival is similar to Assam's Bihu, which is celebrated with great fervor and joy by all the indigenous Assamese communities irrespective of caste, creed, religion, faith or belief.
 The festival coincides with Rongali Bihu.

 Transport

 Boko is accessible through National Highway 17 which connects it to nearby cities and towns.
 It has good communication infrastructure, which effectively connects it with the state of Meghalaya.
-It is an important jump-off location for people traveling to Hahim, Lampi, Chamaria, Malang and Nagarbera.
-The nearest railway station is in Belpara, 44 km from LGBI Airport.
-Boko is 59 km away from district headquarters in Amingaon.
+It is an important jump-off location for people traveling to Hahim, Langpih, Chamaria, Malang, and Nagarbera.
+The nearest railway station is in Belpara, 44 kilometres from LGBI Airport.
+Boko is 59 kilometres away from district headquarters in Amingaon.